Katholieke Radio Omroep: Youth output

-KRO also has its own children's strands, KRO Kindertijd ("KRO children's time") and Tien Plus ("Ten plus"), which it transmits during its scheduled slots on Nederland 1.
-KRO Kindertijd also has some programmes available live across the Netherlands via Omroep NL's digital service, Zappelin / Zapp 24.
-Some of this output can also be viewed outside the Netherlands via Kindertijd's "Video Juke Box" service.
+KRO also had its own children's programmes, KRO Kindertijd ("KRO children's time") and Tien Plus ("Ten plus"), which it broadcast during its scheduled slots on Nederland 1.
+KRO Kindertijd also had some programmes available live across the Netherlands via Omroep NL's digital service, Zappelin / Zapp 24.
+Some of this output was also viewable outside the Netherlands via Kindertijd's "Video Juke Box" service.